jfisher37/note-taker/README.md

 ## Usage
-To use the project, go to the note taker page, enter a title and a note for your note, and hit the save button.
+To use the project, go to the note taker page, by hitting the "get started" button, enter a title and a note for your note, and hit the save button.

 You can access the deployed project here: